 Every reasonable effort will be made to avoid cutting into wallpaper, including re-routing of plumbing, if possible.
 In the event that the wallpaper must be cut into, drywall penetration will be repaired and made ready for new wallpaper.
 Owner is responsible for wallpaper replacement.

 If it becomes necessary to remove ceramic tile to get to tub/shower valves, Contractor will cut out tiles to gain access, then install backing as necessary and re-glue the drywall and tile back in one piece.
-Contractor will not be responsible for loose ceramic tile in the shower and tub areas as a result of wet drywall behind the ceramic tile caused by homeowner or homeowner's tenant neglect of their maintenance responsibility to keep their ceramic tile properly grouted and caulked to prevent loose tile.
+RSI will not be responsible for loose ceramic tile in the shower and tub areas as a result of wet drywall behind the ceramic tile caused by homeowner or homeowner’s tenant neglect of their maintenance responsibility to keep their ceramic tile properly grouted and caulked to prevent loose tile.

 If it is necessary to cut into a fiberglass tub or shower enclosure, the Contractor shall provide the appropriate cover plate to cover the opening if the opening is at a plumbing fixture.

 Contractor shall clean up the property, as nearly as practical to its condition before the repair.
-This shall include vacuuming of rugs or carpet ,clean up or remove dust debris resulting from the Work and replacement of furniture moved by Contractor.
+This shall include vacuuming of rugs or carpet , clean up or remove dust debris resulting from the Work and replacement of furniture moved by Contractor.

 - Contractor will have unlimited access to all necessary units on the schedule, work between the hours of 8:00 a.m. and 6:00 p.m.
 Monday through Friday.
-Water service shall be restored by 6:00 p.m. of the day during which the work is effected for the water heater, kitchen sink, and dishwasher, one bathing unit and one toilet minimum.
+Water service shall be restored by 6:00 p.m. of the day during which the Work is effected for the water heater, kitchen sink, and dishwasher, one bathing unit and one toilet minimum.
 Alternative hours must have full approval of Property Owner.

 - Contractor shall supervise and direct the Work efficiently and will be solely responsible for the means, methods, techniques, sequences, and procedures of the Work.
-The Contractor will furnish all materials, equipment, labor transportation, construction equipment and machinery, tools, fuel, sanitary facilities, and all other facilities and incidentals necessary for the performance of the work.
-All materials and equipment will be new, and shall be applied, installed, connected, erected, used and conditioned in accordance with all applicable Laws, ordinance, rules, regulations and orders of any public body having jurisdiction over the Property and Work.
+The Contractor will furnish all materials, equipment, labor transportation, construction equipment and machinery, tools , fuel, sanitary facilities, and all other facilities and incidentals necessary for the performance of the Work.
+All materials and equipment will be new, and shall be applied, installed, connected, erected, used and conditioned in accordance with all applicable laws, ordinance, rules, regulations and orders of any public body having jurisdiction over the Property and Work.

 If a leak occurs in the interior plumbing System before the replumb commences, property manager or owner must immediately have the leak repaired.
-Repair can be completed by onsite maintenance personnel or by calling a local service plumber of their choice.

 - Homeowner or homeowners tenant should secure all valuables, remove fragile or breakable items and move draperies or other property and personal belongings that cannot be adequately covered in effected rooms prior to repairs.